You’re Having a Conflict With Your Roommate. What Should You Do?

 Communicate

 First, try to solve the problem by speaking to them yourself!
 Often, conflicts arise when there is a miscommunication or when one person doesn’t realize what they are doing is bothersome.
 As an example, let’s say the roommate is not being quiet at night and it’s making it hard for you to sleep.
-Try Dialectical Behavior Therapy’s DEAR MAN skill (Linehan, 2015):
+Try dialectical behavior therapy’s DEAR MAN skill (from the 2015 DBT manual by Dr. Marsha Linehan):

 • Describe the facts: “I have early classes most days, so I try to be in bed by midnight so I can wake up by 8.
 But you’re often up past 3am playing video games or laughing at memes on your phone.”